Standard Catalogue of British Coins: History

 Coins of England and the United Kingdom was first published in 1929 by the London coin dealer B.A.
 Seaby Ltd. as a brochure under the title Catalogue of Coins of Great Britain and Ireland, then biennially until the outbreak of war in 1939.
 On this basis Herbert A. Seaby (1898–1979) wrote the Standard Catalogue of the Coins of Great Britain and Ireland, during the war, which was again published biennially from 1945 onwards and illustrated with line drawings of the coins.

 Edited by Peter Seaby, the Standard Catalogue of British Coins was published from 1962 onwards in two parts, I. England and United Kingdom and II.
 Coins of Scotland, Ireland and the Islands, in annual editions and with black and white photos of the coins.

 After a one-year break, Volume I (16th edition) was published from 1978 and Volume II in 1979 in an enlarged format, edited by Peter Seaby and P. Frank Purvey, until the company Spink & Son took over the entire publishing division of B.A.
 Seaby Ltd. and published the Standard Catalogue in its own name from the 33rd edition in 1997.
 With the 42nd edition, it was converted to colour printing in 2007, and every coin in the catalogue was re-photographed for this purpose.

-In 2021, Volume I was split into Coins of England & the United Kingdom, Pre-Decimal Issues, and Coins of England & the United Kingdom, Decimal Issues, both edited by Emma Howard.
-It remains the only catalogue to feature every major coin type from Celtic to the Decimal coinage of Queen Elizabeth II, arranged in chronological order and divided into metals under each reign, then into coinages, denominations and varieties (57th Edition, 2022).
+In 2015, Volume I was split into Coins of England & the United Kingdom, Pre-Decimal Issues, and Coins of England & the United Kingdom, Decimal Issues.
+It remains the only catalogue to feature every major coin type from Celtic to the Decimal coinage of Queen Elizabeth II, arranged in chronological order and divided into metals under each reign, then into coinages, denominations and varieties (57th edition, 2022).
+As of 2024, the individual volumes are available in the 59th, 10th and 4th editions respectively.